Rekjef/Filmstats-flask/README.md

 # Filmstats-flask
-Resopsive site using BootStrap and Flask.
+Resopsive site using Bootstrap and Flask.